HirenMoradiya/Linear-Regression-Analysis-on-10-year-earthquake-data/README.md

 - To-Do tasks:

-1. The first step is to download the real-time data from the proper platform.
+- 1. The first step is downloading the real-time data from the proper platform.
 Most of the countries have their own earthquake catalogs.
 We use the earthquake catalog of Germany provided by ‘GeoForschungsZentrum (GFZ)’.
 If you open the webpage of GEOFON – GFZ, you can search in the earthquake catalog and get your desired data.
 It is required to customize the following filters:
 Search Criteria: Select any interval you like, with a minimum magnitude of 2.5.
 It is not necessary to insert the specific latitude and longitude ranges.
 Leave it empty.
-Your search will be on data of the whole world.
+Your search will be on data from the whole world.
 Output Format: Select HTML.
 The default of 40 for the number of events that have your criteria is enough but you are free to increase it to have access to more events.

 - 2. After clicking on search, you see a list of earthquakes with your criteria.
 Select one of them as you like.
-You will see a part of the map where the epicenter of this earthquake is shown by red circles.
+You will see a part of the map where red circles show the epicenter of this earthquake.
 On the bottom of this image, go to Nearby Events and select Text(CSV).
 You are finished with getting your first data set related to all occurred earthquakes near the selected epicenter.
 Download the data.
 Repeat the process and download two more data sets.
 Totally, you need to have three different data